-“Came in early,” Jay replied.
-He climbed off the bicycle and crossed the road, walking it beside her.
-He would have asked if she wanted to come with him, but he knew she would never go inside the motel.
+“Came in early.”
+Jay climbed off the bicycle and walked it beside her.
+He would ask her to come with him, but knew she would never go inside the motel.
 He didn’t blame her.

 “I’m glad,” she said.
 “Don’t see you too often.
-You’re in there workin’ all the time.”
+You’re in that diner all the time.”

 Rumor shook her head.
 “He usually closes the diner, holidays.”

 “Oh.
-Well, guess I’ll be spending the day at the Loblolly, then.
+Well, guess I’ll be spending the day at the Loblolly.
 You?”

-She halted, turning to face him.
-“Uh uh,” she beamed.
-“You ain’t spendin’ a day like that in a motel, alone.
-Why don’t you eat dinner with me?”
+She stopped and faced him.
+“Uh uh,” she beamed, head tilted in amusement.
+“Not a day like that, in a motel, alone.
+Why don’t you come eat dinner with me?”

 Thanksgiving with Rumor.
-He hadn’t thought of it before, and he turned the idea over in his mind.
+He turned the idea over in his mind.
 How long had it been since he’d had spent a holiday with anyone?
 Anyone he knew, at least.
 He breathed in slow.
 “All right.”

-Their heads dipped under wide nets of Spanish moss, thick and ropy, that hung from the arms of a young oak.
-Jay crossed his arms, tried in vain to hold in the warmth of his body.
-It was growing cold as the day faded and gloaming set in; cold, that is, for this part of the South, this time of year.
-He would need to buy a heavy jacket soon.
+Their heads dipped under nets of Spanish moss, thick and ropy under the arms of a young oak.
+Jay crossed his arms, tried not to shiver.
+It was fall after all, even here in the South.
+He would have to buy a jacket soon.

-“Why couldn’t I have wrecked in a beach town?” he mused aloud.
+“Why couldn’t I have wrecked in Florida?” he groused.

 “What do you mean?”